AuthorityWang/PartNeXt_lib/README.md

 Please refer to [PartNeXt](https://github.com/AuthorityWang/PartNeXt) repo for usage of this lib.

 ## Acknowledgement
 Our PartNeXt dataset is based on [Objaverse](https://objaverse.allenai.org/), [ABO](https://amazon-berkeley-objects.s3.amazonaws.com/index.html), [3D-Future](https://tianchi.aliyun.com/dataset/98063), thanks for these awesome datasets.
-If there is any license issue, please contact us and we will remove the data.
+If there is any license issue, please contact us, and we will remove the data.

-Thanks for Benyuan AI data for data annotation.
+Thanks to Benyuan AI data for data annotation.

 If you find our dataset useful in your research, please consider citing our paper.
 ```